School Bus Tender

 - managing contracts for 78 transport providers for bus services, specialised transport, and ferry services.

 The current daily bus and technology bus contracts expire on 31 December 2020.
-Under the Government Rules of Sourcing, the Ministry must go to open tender.
+Under the Government procurement rules, the Ministry must go to open tender.

 Routes will not be offered individually.
-The Ministry will group routes together using a set of grouping principles.
-The principles are as follows:
+The Ministry will group routes using the following principles.

-- Principle 1: Routes shall be grouped together to encourage economies of scale and simplify engagement between the school, transport operator and Ministry.
+- Principle 1: Routes will be grouped to encourage economies of scale and simplify engagement between the school, transport operator and Ministry.

-- Principle 2: The alignment of these groups shall be consistent with the natural formation of a group of schools within a defined geographical region and aligned with Regional Council boundaries.
+- Principle 2: The alignment of groups will be consistent with the natural formation of a group of schools within a defined geographical region and, as far as possible, aligned with Regional Council boundaries.

-- Principle 3: The size of the group of routes shall include all bus services required of a group of schools, including technology services, and support a sustainable business model with enough size and scope for competitive tensions to exist.
+- Principle 3: The size of the group of routes will include all daily bus services required of a group of schools and may include technology services, and support a sustainable business model with enough size and scope for competitive tensions to exist.
+When the volume of technology routes significantly outweighs the number of daily buses, the groups will be split into two offerings.

 - Principle 4: The Ministry retains the ability to determine which group any given bus route will belong to.